 - The aforementioned G.I.
-Joe "Knowledge is Power" blurbs, which aired at the end of each episode, after the teaser but before the credits.
+Joe: A Real American Hero "Knowledge is Power" blurbs, which aired at the end of each episode, after the teaser but before the credits.
 In each one, two kids are going to do something, but a member of the GI Joe team stops them and moralizes about why what they're doing is wrong, ending with the phrase "And Knowing Is Half the Battle".
 Cheesy doesn't describe them...enough.
 These blurbs were sometimes shown as stand-alone shorts, hence their inclusion in this part of the Wiki.

-- When Disney bought ABC and reformatted its Saturday morning lineup, it included a whole slew of Educational Shorts, including How Things Work starring The Lion King's Timon and Pumbaa, and Great Minds Think For Themselves, with Genie from Aladdin.
+- When Disney bought ABC and reformatted its Saturday morning lineup, it included a whole slew of of these, including How Things Work starring The Lion King's Timon and Pumbaa, and Great Minds Think For Themselves, with Genie from Aladdin.
 Unfortunately, most of the shorts were gone after two seasons.

 - Disney short "The Story of Menstruation", which explained how the menstrual cycle works and how a maturing young woman can deal with it, was shown to schoolgirls in American classrooms for decades.